Planning for College in High School

 - I'm afraid I won't fit in.

 It's not uncommon to dislike high school, but that shouldn't stop you from considering college.
 College is much different!
 In college, you have your choice of campuses, classes, professors and extracurricular activities.
-For many, college is fresh start and new opportunity to discover who you are and who you want to become.
+For many, college is a fresh start and new opportunity to discover who you are and who you want to become.

 Most college freshmen haven't decided on a major, let alone a career.
 Look at college as an opportunity to explore your likes, dislikes and talents.
-By taking different types of classes and exploring new activities, you might be surprised by what you learn about yourself.
+By taking different types of classes and investigating new activities, you might be surprised by what you learn about yourself.

 Oklahoma public colleges and universities are among the most affordable in the nation.
 College does cost in terms of tuition, books and time, but it's a smart investment in your future.
 Very few people get a full ride to college (i.e., all college expenses paid in full); that's why there's financial aid.
 Financial aid comes in many forms, including grants, scholarships, work-study and student loans.
 If getting an education is your goal, there are financial aid options to help you along the way.
 Learn more about paying for college by clicking the green "Pay" button above.